 Years in the making, the Community Garden is a grassroots effort led by Riverside Avondale Preservation and dedicated volunteers that transformed a neighborhood corner into a thriving urban garden.
 The design of the garden, “Curve” by Dorina Bakari, was selected by the community and a panel of judges from entries into the AIA Emerging Design Professionals Design Contest.
 Another public/private success story, the garden construction and operation are in the good hands of committed volunteers and gardeners.
 Like the Dog Park, the Garden is an activated space that brings the community together.
 Classes and tours of the garden, open to the public, help educate the community on healthy eating, growing produce, and gardening in general.

 The garden consists of 4’x20’ plots arranged around a central axis, a public herb garden, benches integrated into the enclosure, and spaces for a butterfly garden, rose garden and fruit trees in the public spaces.
 It is also unique for including accessible gardening beds.
 There is currently a waiting list for garden plots, but be sure to stop by and visit.

-The Ixia Chapter of the Florida Native Plant Society provides tours of Native Park, appropriately located at 3312 Park Street, on Saturday, April 29 from 10am to 3pm.
+The Ixia Chapter of the Florida Native Plant Society provides tours of Native Park, appropriately located at 3312 Park Street, on Saturday, April 14 from 10am to 3pm.
 Tour Native Park to see and learn how you can make a difference in your yard by using native plants.
 The Society also holds its second annual native plant sale during those hours.
 All proceeds from the sale are used to purchase additional plants for Native Park.
 For details on the plant sale visit their Facebook.

 *Public restroom and water available.
 Saturday and Sunday of the tour.